 America’s Cycling Capital

 Time and time again Portland ranks in the top five cities, if not #1 for cycling in the United States.
-With over three hundred miles of bike lanes, bike specific traffic signals, and a community that not only supports alternative transportation choices but breathes an attitude of awareness towards all modes of transportation, we consider ourselves lucky to be able to help you experience Portland via the Bicycle.
+With over four hundred miles of bike lanes, bike specific traffic signals, and a community that not only supports alternative transportation choices but breathes an attitude of awareness towards all modes of transportation, we consider ourselves lucky to be able to help you experience Portland via the Bicycle.

 Bike Maps & Information